 For instance, when you suffer from pregnancy gingivitis, you can be at risk of preterm labor, and your baby can be born with a low birth weight.
 It is because excess bacteria can travel to the uterus prompting the release of prostaglandins which are said to trigger premature labor.

-It is Safe to Undergo A Dental Procedure While Pregnant
+Is It Safe to Undergo A Dental Procedure While Pregnant

 Contrary to certain beliefs, it is entirely safe to undergo dental treatment throughout your pregnancy.
 Non-urgent and emergency treatments can be done.
 You can consult with your doctor regarding such issues.